pmhart/tribes3scripts/README.md

 - Loadout hotkeys can cycle between multiple loadouts (blink, thrust etc.)
 - Rainmeter HUD that provides status of current loadout.
 - Enable or disable the script with a hotkey.
-- Toggle between two weapons with he same key (Experimental)
+- Toggle between two weapons with he same key (experimental!)

 ## Configuration